Page 327 - ALTA Endorsements Guide

 necessary or appropriate by the surveyor and insurer.
 Preparation of a new description should also generally be avoided when the record

 description is a lot or block in a platted, recorded subdivision.
-Except in the case of an original survey, if a new description is prepared, a note
+Except in the case of an original survey, if a new description is prepared, a

-new description differs from the record description.
+how the new description differs from the record description.

 iii.
 The point of beginning, the remote point of beginning or point of commencement (if applicable) and all distances and directions identified